Virtuouz/vellum/src/docs/getting-sarted.md

 That being said, it is not recommended to use both the visual editor or raw markdown on a single page.

 If you are using the content editor, you will not have access to the the more complicated components such as tabs, accordions, callouts, and tasklists as they are not supported.
-To use them, you will need to use the raw markdown editor or the visual content block based editor.
+To use them, you will need to use write the raw markdown or use the visual content block based editor.

 ## Raw markdown vs Content editor
 I say raw markdown instead of the content editor because it is really easy to start writing markdown in the source editor, load up the visual editor or content editor, and then everything in your markdown editor gets escaped breaking your formatting.